BlrChessClub/BCC-website/events/2026/05-23-chess-connect.md

 - `Ticket includes food coupon ₹200`
 - 3 Hours of multiple Fun-filled Chess Variants
 - All games will be played in 5+3 time control
+- Chance to play on a special `Harry Potter Themed Set` by MAG(Make Any Gift)

 ## Round Format:
 - R1: Opening Challenge